bala9248/Digital-Angle-Gauge/README.md

 # Digital Angle Gauge (DAG)
  Code for PES Final Project.
 Fall - 2021

+Digital Angle Gauge (DAG) is a device used to set the saw blade angle in a wood shop.
+It is stuck to the saw blade and the angle of the saw blade is adjusted until the value shown by the DAG matches with the required value.
 #Basic Functionality:

-1. This DAG has a UART based command proccessor in its core/
+1. This DAG has a UART based command proccessor in its core
 2. Before accumulating the command in the command_line_interface(), I have written my own non blocking get char function which will allow for other functionality while accumulating a line buffer.